celo-org/celo-blockchain/.github/pull_request_template.md

 ### Backwards compatibility

-_Brief explanation of why these changes are/are not backwards compatible._
+_Brief explanation of why these changes are/are not backwards compatible.
+Feel free to remove for trivial, backwards compatible changes._